Steve2Go/throttle2/README.md

 - SFTP & Traditional (Usually Samba) File Managment
 - File Thumnails
 - Torrent Creation (\*nix platform ignostic, server side)
+- Server Control

 ## Mac
 - Automaticly Mount your remote drives over SFTP using SSHFS and Fuse-t for full file managment in finder

 ## iOS
-- Built in File Browser using SFTP
+- Built in File Browser using SSH & SFTP
 - Split Screen control when mirroring.
 Image & video controls remain on device.
 - Server side thumbnails for media (Requires FFMpeg on your server), falls back to client side using VlcKit
 - Video playback and Image slideshows (On external display)

 ## To Come
-- Server Stats & Controls
-- Local Daemon (mac)
-- Better messaging on server actions (Success, fail etc)
+- FFMpeg based or HTTP based video bridge for iOS (The last step required to enable key authentication for sftp)
-- Keyfile support for ssh key file authentication (Part implimented)
+- Keyfile support for ssh key file authentication (Part implimented, not supported byt MobileVLCKit sftp, working on alternatives)
+- Local Daemon (Mac, with easy remote connection from iOS)

-Based on lessons learned from Mission for Mac & Throttle 1 (a fork of mission)
+Based on lessons learned from Mission, https://github.com/TheNightmanCodeth/mission with borrowed code and ideas.

 ## Installation